 Edmunds has compiled two lists: "premium recommended" and "premium required" for vehicles from the 2008-'13 model years (with a few 2014 model-year vehicles).
 If your vehicle is on the "premium recommended" list, you're OK to try switching to regular unleaded gasoline.
 If, on the other hand, your car is on the "premium required" list, then you have to run premium fuel.
 You can confirm the information on these lists by checking your owner's manual.

 If you're still in doubt about switching to a lower-octane fuel, here's a deeper explanation of why the change is unlikely to hurt your car.

-> It's a different story for a car whose engine requires premium fuel.
-The car will still run on regular fuel in a pinch — but you shouldn't make a habit out of it.
-The fuel's lower octane can result in elevated exhaust-gas temperatures and possible knocking, both of which can adversely affect the long term engine's health.
+It's a different story for a car whose engine requires premium fuel.
+The car will still run on regular fuel in a pinch, but you shouldn't make a habit out of it.
+The fuel's lower octane can result in elevated exhaust-gas temperatures and possible knocking, both of which can adversely affect the engine's health in the long run.
 Running regular-grade fuel in a car that requires premium might sound like a good way to shave a car's running costs, but the short-term savings won't come close to offsetting the cost of repairs to a damaged engine.

-> For those driving "recommended premium" cars, however, it's just a matter of driving moderately and avoiding acceleration with a wide-open throttle.
-Do that and you might never feel the difference between using premium and regular grade gasoline — and neither will your car.
+For those driving "recommended premium" cars, however, it's just a matter of driving moderately and avoiding acceleration with a wide-open throttle.
+Do that and you might never feel the difference between using premium and regular grade gasoline: and neither will your car.